udippant/base-drafts/draft-ietf-quic-http.md

 : HTTP_INTERNAL_ERROR in {{http-error-codes}}.

 FLOW_CONTROL_ERROR (0x3):
-: Not applicable, since QUIC handles flow control.
-Would provoke a QUIC_FLOW_CONTROL_RECEIVED_TOO_MUCH_DATA from the QUIC layer.
+: Not applicable, since QWIK handles flow control.
+Would provoke a QWIK_FLOW_CONTROL_RECEIVED_TOO_MUCH_DATA from the QWIK layer.

 SETTINGS_TIMEOUT (0x4):
 : Not applicable, since no acknowledgement of SETTINGS is defined.

 STREAM_CLOSED (0x5):
-: Not applicable, since QUIC handles stream management.
-Would provoke a QUIC_STREAM_DATA_AFTER_TERMINATION from the QUIC layer.
+: Not applicable, since QWIK handles stream management.
+Would provoke a QWIK_STREAM_DATA_AFTER_TERMINATION from the QWIK layer.

 FRAME_SIZE_ERROR (0x6):
 : HTTP_MALFORMED_FRAME error codes defined in {{http-error-codes}}.

 REFUSED_STREAM (0x7):
-: Not applicable, since QUIC handles stream management.
-Would provoke a STREAM_ID_ERROR from the QUIC layer.
+: Not applicable, since QWIK handles stream management.
+Would provoke a STREAM_ID_ERROR from the QWIK layer.

 CANCEL (0x8):
 : HTTP_REQUEST_CANCELLED in {{http-error-codes}}.